ModeX Therapeutics

 Acquisition in 2015

-EirGen Pharma Ltd. is a pharmaceutical company based in Waterford, Ireland, specializing in the development, registration, and commercial manufacture of high potency solid dosage forms.
-Established in 2004, the company operates a state-of-the-art facility designed for the production of oncology, cytotoxic, steroidal, and immunosuppressant products, ensuring compliance with stringent safety standards.
-EirGen Pharma provides a range of services, including clinical trial management, drug formulation development, and contract manufacturing, catering to both human and veterinary markets.
-The company is fully licensed to manufacture and package investigational medicinal products and offers a variety of dosage forms such as film-coated tablets, soft-gel capsules, and powder or liquid-filled hard shells.
-EirGen Pharma serves clients across multiple regions, including the United States, Europe, Japan, Canada, Australia, the Middle East, and Africa.
-As of May 2015, it operates as a subsidiary of OPKO Ireland Limited.
+EirGen Pharma Ltd. is a pharmaceutical company based in Waterford, Ireland, specializing in the development, registration, and commercial manufacture of high potency solid dose products for the global market.
+Founded in 2004, the company focuses on oncology, cytotoxic, steroidal, and immunosuppressant molecules, producing these in a purpose-built high containment facility.
+EirGen Pharma's offerings include clinical trial management, drug formulation development, and contract manufacturing services, producing various dosage forms such as film-coated tablets, soft-gel capsules, and specialized veterinary products.
+The company is licensed to manufacture investigational medicinal products and has facilities designed to handle moisture-sensitive molecules in controlled environments.
+EirGen Pharma operates across multiple regions, including the United States, Europe, Japan, Canada, Australia, the Middle East, and Africa.

 Inspiro Medical